opendaylight/transportpce/docs/developer-guide.rst

     </profiles>

 Once the project built and when karaf is started, the cfg file is generated in etc folder with the corresponding properties supplied in settings.xml.
 When devices with OpenROADM 1.2.1 device model are mounted, the device listener in the inventory module loads several device attributes to various tables as per the supplied database.
-The databsase structure details can be retrieved from the file tests/inventory/initdb.sql in project sources.
+The database structure details can be retrieved from the file tests/inventory/initdb.sql inside project sources.
 Installation scripts and a docker file are also provided.

 Key APIs and Interfaces